FrontendMatter/material-design-kit/src/drawer/README.md

 # Drawer

 A navigation drawer that can slide in from the left or right.
+Based on Polymer's [app-drawer](https://elements.polymer-project.org/elements/app-layout?active=app-drawer) element using vanilla web technologies (CSS, JavaScript and HTML).

+## Demos

+- [Left drawer demo](http://mdk-demo.themekit.io/drawer-left.html) - Slides in from the left
+- [Right drawer demo](http://mdk-demo.themekit.io/drawer-right.html) - Slides in from the right

 ## Examples